umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 ### elementPreventClick

-Setting this to true will prevent that no javacript events are bound to the highlighted element.
+Setting this to true will prevent that no JavaScript events are bound to the highlighted element.
 A "Next" button will be added to the tour step.

 This is very useful when you want to highlight for example a button, but want to prevent the user clicking on it.

 ### event

-The javascript event that is bound to the highlighted element that should trigger the next tour step e.g. click, hover,...
+The JavaScript event that is bound to the highlighted element that should trigger the next tour step e.g. click, hover,...

-If not set or ommitted a "Next" button will be added to the tour.
+If not set or omitted a "Next" button will be added to the tour.

 ###  eventElement
 A CSS selector for the element you wish to bind the javascript event to.
 This is useful for when you want to highlight a bigger portion of the backoffice but want to user to click on something inside the highlighted element.
 If not set, the selector in the element property will be used.